4paradigm/OpenEmbedding/README.md

   - Distributed `save`, `save_weights`, `load_weights` and `ModelCheckpoint`.
   - Saving the distributed `Model` as a stand-alone SavedModel, which can be load by TensorFlow Serving.
   - Not support training multiple distributed `Model`s in one task.
-- Can collaborate with Horovod, `MirroredStrategy` or `MultiWorkerMirroredStrategy`.
+- Can collaborate with Horovod.
+Training with `MirroredStrategy` or `MultiWorkerMirroredStrategy` is experimental.

 ## TODO